-Mining Bitcoin and other cryptocurrencies can be a lucrative activity, as long as you have the appropriate hardware and software.
-It’s rather obvious why having good hardware is important for mining efficiency, as well as how much money you may make by doing it, but what about the software?
+Mining Bitcoin and other cryptocurrencies can be a lucrative activity, especially when it comes to crypto gambling, as long as you have the appropriate hardware and software.
+It’s rather obvious why having good hardware is important for mining efficiency and profitability, but what about the software?
 Well, in order to get the most out of your mining rig, you’ll need specialized pieces of software that aren’t generally included with standard operating systems.
 In fact, some of the software won’t run on any operating system other than its own.

 If you’re new to crypto mining, however, you’ll probably want to start small.
-Because Windows has outstanding support for all current hardware and is therefore a good starting point, it’s a decent place to start.
+Because Windows has outstanding support for all current hardware, it’s a decent place to start.
 That said, because Windows consumes a lot of resources, especially the current version, you’ll have to give up some efficiency in order to feel like you’re back at home again.

 Top 3 Mining OS for Crypto